Galettes and Brioches for Epiphany

 - Place the flour, caster sugar, salt and yeast into the mixer bowl.

 - Add the honey, orange flower water and cubed butter.
-Add the eggs reserving approximately one tablespoon full.
+Add the eggs.

-- With a dough hook or your hands mix for about 10 minutes until the dough is very smooth and supple and reaches 24°C. Add the candied peel and mix for another minute.
+- With a dough hook or your hands mix for about 10 minutes until the dough is very smooth and supple and reaches between 24 and 26°C. Add the candied peel and mix until well combined.
 It will come away from the sides of the mixer bowl.

 - Cover the bowl and leave it in a draft free place for 1 hour.
 Alternatively, put in the fridge for use later (leave it at least 6 hours).